tawanda-/sa-flights/README.md

 pip install -r requirements.txt
 ```

+##### Django Setup

+In myproject/settings update the AIRLABS_KEY with your key.

 After all the packages have been installed, we need to setup Django.
-The following command will run migrations, load initial data into the database, create a superuser and then start the server
+The following command will run migrations, load initial data into the database, create a superuser, start celery and also start Django test server

 ```
 ./setup.sh
 ```

-### Docker
+### Using Docker

 - The following commands will clone the repo and initialise the docker container

   ```
   git clone https://github.com/tawanda-/sa-flights
   cd sa-flights
-  docker-compose up
+  In myproject/settings update the AIRLABS_KEY with your key. docker-compose up
   ```